Pairan/spacore/docs/occurrence.md

-# Occcurence
+# Occurrence
-The occurence is backbone of several other object holding your data with nice features.
+The occurrence is backbone of several other object holding your data with nice features.
 Instead of using a regular object it supports you with changes by offering a cache, infos about if it has been altered and the option of setting it back to how it was before!
 This class is used for `localDatabase`.

 ## usage